msg-byu/getting-started/README.md

 open 'get_repo/docs/_build/index.html
 ```

-If this doesn't work don't worry, we're going to make it so that
+If this doesn't work don't worry!
+We're going to make it so that
 anyone can view the nice API documentation that Sphinx built for you.

 ### GitHub Pages